Circa 1825–?

 In 1870, Archibald Croswell Weeks and Wilmot Moses Smith, students at Cornell University, New York, wrote lyrics for the music, which became the Cornell alma mater, Far Above Cayuga’s Waters.

 Many other colleges, high schools and camps adapted Annie Lisle as well.
-By the mid-20th Century, Boy Scouts at the Irondale Reservation in Bismarck, Missouri (one of the first permanent scout camps in America) were singing the music for their camp song, Where the Crest of Ozark Mountain.
+As late as the 1960s, Boy Scouts at the Irondale Reservation in Bismarck, Missouri (one of the first permanent scout camps in America) used the music for their camp song (Where the crest of Ozark mountain meets the western sky…).

 Still popular years later, the tune surfaced in the 1987 film Dirty Dancing as Kellerman’s Anthem.